VashTetr/vash-reader/README.md

+## Notice

+Btw. this is fully made with AI as kind of an experiment. just want to see what ai can do with a bit of help

 # Vash Reader

 A local Electron-based manga reader that aggregates content from various sources with a beautiful home page and reading progress tracking.